openhab/openhab-addons/addons/binding/org.openhab.binding.ftpupload/README.md

 |-----------------|--------------|----------------------------------------------------------------------------------------|
 | image           | Image        | Image file received via FTP.                                                           |

-Binding also support custom Image channels, where matching filename can be configured.
+Binding also supports custom Image channels, where a matching filename can be configured.
-When image file is uploaded to FTP server, binding tries to find channel which filename match to upload image filename.
+When an image file is uploaded to FTP server, the binding tries to find the channel whose filename match to the uploaded image filename.
-If any direct match isn't found, the default image channel is updated. filename parameter support regular expression patterns.
+If any direct match isn't found, the default image channel is updated.
+The filename parameter supports regular expression patterns.
-See more details from Things example.
+See more details in the Things example.

 ### Trigger Channels